mitmedialab/CoreID/README.md

 ## Getting Started

-* Download BitCoin Core Binaries
+* Download BitCoin Core Binaries: https://bitcoin.org/en/download

 * Unpack and run ./bitcoind with proper configurations based on what you want to do (eg do you want to connect to "mainnet" or the "testnet" or "regtest" if you just want to play around with the tools and not be connected to anything for example?)